It's TIME: Towards the Next Generation of Time Series Forecasting Benchmarks: Datasets

 \subsection{Health Care}

 \paragraph{ECDC COVID} This dataset captures the daily dynamics of healthcare utilization sourced from the European Centre for Disease Prevention and Control (ECDC).
 It features time-series observations of daily hospital occupancy, defined as the total number of COVID-19 patients occupying hospital beds on a given day.
 The dataset covers a comprehensive period from January 5, 2020, to November 26, 2023, across multiple European regions.
+The data is publicly available under the \href{https://creativecommons.org/licenses/by/4.0/}{CC BY 4.0 License}.
+Following the provider's mandate, we acknowledge the source as follows: “Dataset provided by ECDC based on data provided by public health authorities, scientific institutes or health care providers in the relevant reporting countries and/or by WHO.”
+Please note that the original data has been adapted and preprocessed by us to fit the specific input requirements of our benchmark.

 \paragraph{Global Influenza} This data is curated from FluNet, a global web-based platform for influenza virological surveillance, maintained by the WHO’s GISRS network since 1997.
 It provides weekly-updated, country-level data on influenza subtypes.
 We select 15 representative countries and regions including the USA, UK, India, and Singapore for this dataset.
+The dataset is publicly made available by the World Health Organization (WHO).
+We utilize this anonymized data in accordance with the \href{https://www.who.int/about/policies/publishing/data-policy}{WHO Policy on the Use and Sharing of Data}, which permits non-commercial, not-for-profit use.
+We formally acknowledge the source as: WHO, FluNet (Global Influenza Virological Surveillance), data provided by National Influenza Centres (NICs) of the Global Influenza Surveillance and Response System (GISRS).